 There is good jealousy in wives and bad jealousy in wives.
 Often times it comes down to how they channel their jealousy.
 Will she channel her jealousy into being a better wife or will she allow it to cause bitterness in her heart?
 The choice is hers.

 But this leaves us with the question of “What if my wife refuses to see that her actions based on her jealousy are not a positive force for change but a negative force that will tear the marriage apart?”
-This is a very real possibility.
-I am going to leave that question for my next article that this article is a prelude too.
+And this is a very real possibility.